fastrgv/AdaGate/README.md

 	* Finally, try recompiling with the script provided.
 You need to download and install the Ada Libre compiler from "libre.adacore.com/download/" in order to do this (very easy and simple to do).

-* Note that the OS-X build system is now reasonably stable and portable.
+* Note that the OS-X build system seems reasonably stable and portable.

 =====================================================================